 Why I Resisted Building a Team for So Long

 Getting help and hiring people was not an unknown idea to me.
 After the first year of business, I learned from a number of colleagues that there were these people called virtual assistants (VAs) you could hire to take care of a lot of the day-to-day tasks that one might do to open up more time to do other things.

 In 2010, Chris Ducker and I became good friends.
 Chris owns a 250+ employee brick-and-mortar call center in the Philippines.
 He is also the founder of Virtual Staff Finder, and author of Virtual Freedom, the bestselling book on building teams.
+[The book link leads to Amazon.
+Full Disclosure: As an affiliate, I receive compensation if you purchase through these links.]
 He’s basically the headmaster of the Hogwarts School of VAs and he was quick to tell me that I was making a big mistake by not getting help from others.

 He once asked me why I was so afraid to get help, and here was my reply:

 “I’m not really afraid to get help, I just don’t think I need it.
 I’ve got the systems down, I can do the work myself in the way that I want it to, and I don’t have to worry about others messing things up.
 If something goes wrong, I know it’s my fault and I like having that control.”